Trenton Highlanders

-The Highlanders had been previously an amateur club.
 Before the 1938/39 ASL season, the club was absorbed by Paterson Caledonian who moved to Trenton and took the amateur club's name.
+The Highlanders finished the fifth in the 1938–39 American Soccer League season.
+They were defeated 8-2 by the New York Americans.
 After a single season in Trenton, the team returned to Paterson as Paterson F.C.